-Matt Lauer Is Called ‘The Loneliest Man In The World’ According to ‘InTouch Weekly’
+Matt Lauer Is Called ‘The Loneliest Man In The World,’ According to ‘InTouch Weekly’

 Yet, on Friday the 13th, Matt Lauer didn’t look like the lonely, disgraced anchor that insiders described to InTouch.

-Lauer was seen at the trendy restaurant in the Upper East Side of Manhattan, eating dinner with a male pal.
+Lauer was seen at a trendy restaurant on the Upper East Side of Manhattan, eating dinner with a male pal.
 Now, the rumor that he is plotting a comeback have resurfaced.
 Perhaps he has been laying low until his scandal has calmed down, or maybe Matt Lauer is tired of being “the loneliest man in the world.”